Advanced Apex Specialist

 Create a new Trailhead Playground for this Superbadge.
 If you use an existing org, you might have trouble validating the challenges.

-Install this unmanaged Superbadge package.
+Install this unmanaged Superbadge package (package ID: 04tf4000001O5si).
 This package contains the schema and code needed to complete the challenges.
 If you have trouble installing a managed or unmanaged package or app from AppExchange, follow the steps in the Trailhead Playground Management module.

 Review the Product and Schedule Objects ERD